As Maui wildfires death toll nears 100, anger grows

 "We are really focused, as far as I'm concerned, on the need for rescue, and, sadly, the location of more bodies."

-Rep. Jill Tokuda, of Hawaii, said on the CBS News broadcast "Face the Nation" Sunday that the state's warning sirens "likely did not go off" in Maui as the fire raced towards Lahaina.
+Rep. Jill Tokuda, of Hawaii, said on the CBS News broadcast "Face the Nation" Sunday that the state's warning sirens "likely did not go off" in Maui as the fire raced toward Lahaina.

 Tokuda, a Democrat whose district includes Maui said, "Everybody who has ever lived in Hawaii knows the warning sirens.
 It goes off once a month, every month, at 12 noon and it blares.
 And if it doesn't, it gets fixed because that is our first line of defense."